Henry Alonzo House: Paper dishes

 In 1878, the president of the Union Paper Bag Co. of Philadelphia called on House, as he had heard that House had developed a machine that was able to make satchel-bottom paper bags.
 House came up with a folding attachment for their old machines, and although this was satisfactory to a degree, the machines were still old, and were not properly constructed.
 House then designed new machines.

 While working the attachment in Philadelphia, House was asked if he could help one of Union's western branches in making the paper dishes, as they had trouble in drying them.
 When House produced samples with a round flange, the design was accepted and he was given a contract to build a machine that would make twenty thousand paper dishes in 10 hours.
 Much work was required to maintain the heat at 800 to 900 degrees, which was necessary to dry a dish in two (2) seconds.
 Mr. House involved a system of using superheated steam which kept the dies at red heat.
 The press was first tested at his factory in Bridgeport before being shipped to Clinton, Iowa.

 Hat manufacturing

 Late in 1878, in collaboration with hatter Dwight Wheeler, House invented and patented a machine for blocking felt hats in 28 seconds.
 The patents were issued on February 25, 1879, and in the same year the House and Wheeler Hat Flanging Co., a joint stock company, was formed in Bridgeport.
 A practical machine was built and installed at the Marrinet Hat Co. at Salisbury, Connecticut.
 The employees, adverse to any innovations that might reduce their value to the company, went on strike.
 The hat flanging machine fulfilled all requirements, and after the machine had been working a few months the strikers were ready to compromise.
 In later years the Hatters Union voted against its use entirely.

-In October 1878, House suffered a severe shock from the accidental death of his younger son, William Ezekiel House, who was accidentally shot and killed by his cousin, Alfred Bishop Beers, Jr.